Payments to Carers

 Social Security Scotland also provides additional support to carer’s in receipt of CA or SCA in Scotland.
 Carer’s Allowance Supplement (CAS) is paid twice a year and is an extra payment to people who already receive Carer’s Allowance .
 The first payment is usually made in June to people receiving Carer’s Allowance on a set date in April; the second payment is usually made in December to people receiving Carer’s Allowance on a set date in October.

-Social Security Scotland also provide an annual Young Carer Grant for carers under nineteen.
-We do not produce a forecast for this as spending is below our materiality threshold.
+Social Security Scotland also pays an annual Young Carer Grant for carers aged under nineteen.
+We do not produce a forecast for Young Carer Grant as the spending is below our materiality threshold.